bscotch/steam-gifs/README.md

 ```

 You can run related commands yourself without needing this app at all.
 It just gets tedious and error-prone: this app takes care of the annoying bits for you.

+## Contributing

+Feel free to fork this project and make your own modifications.
+If those changes either have tests or aren't likely to need long-term maintenance, submit a Pull Request!
+For complex changes, make an [Issue](https://github.com/bscotch/steam-gifs/issues) first for discussion.

+Things I'd love contributions for:

+- Identifying and fixing any issues when compiled on Linux
+- Identifying and fixing any issues when compiled on MacOS
+- Automatic builds added to releases for Linux and MacOS
+- Icons (non-AI, with proper licensing).
+This app just uses the default Tauri icons at the moment.